What Do Believers Do When Trouble Comes?

 God hurled a great storm at Jonah.

 As a parent and now a grandparent, I will discipline when I find it is in the best interests of the child.
 To me, the opposite of love is not hate; it is indifference.
 A parent that cares not for their child will not discipline them, thus ensuring the child will likely be hurt in some manner in the present or future.
 To not tell a child, “Don’t play in the street” is to say, by indifference, “Whatever….I don’t care.”
-To not care is to not love or at least it proves there is no natural love there.
+To not care is to not love or at least it proves there is no natural affection there.
 But God is much different.
 He sends storms of affection because He loves you, not because He’s mad at you.
 God says that “the Lord disciplines the one he loves, and chastises every son whom he receives” (Heb 12:6).
 Like our own children, we should say, “It is for discipline that you have to endure.
 God is treating you as sons.
 For what son is there whom his father does not discipline” (Heb 12:7)?
 We need this discipline from God so that we might not hurt ourselves.

 Love is proven by our care and concern for our children and wanting to protect them.
 We discipline them for their own good, just as God does us.
 We directly intervene in their lives when they try to hurt themselves, like when reaching for the top of a hot stove or trying to take a knife out of a kitchen drawer.
 God does no less than that.